wardle/go-terminology/README.md

 go build

 #
-# Import (provide root of SNOMED extract - both International & UK data are imported, as well as dm+d).
-# Takes about 30 minutes for import and indexing, although it may take longer if you have a slow machine.
+# Import takes about 30 minutes for import, although it may take longer if you have a slow machine.
 ./gts -db ./snomed.db -v -import path/to/SNOMED-download/
 ```

 > Import complete: : 28m45.6021888s: 958806 concepts, 2602531 descriptions, 6682738 relationships and 18503224 refset items...

 ```
-# To use text search, further precomputation is necessary.
-It now takes about 10 minutes to build the indexes.
+# Before use, further precomputation is necessary.
+It now takes about 20 minutes to build the main indices and 10 minutes to precompute the search index.
 ./gts -db ./snomed.db -precompute
 ```

+> Indexing 21m5.803591824s: processed 2602531 descriptions, 6630693 relationships and 18503218 reference set items....
 > Processed total: 2602531 descriptions in 10m41.973818972s.

+Note: if you import from multiple distributions (such as the examples above in which I import the International, the UK and the UK dm+d distributions) there will be some duplicated components.
+Import will choose the version with the most recent "effective date".

 # And now you can run the terminology server
 ./gts -db ./snomed.db -server